Cwarcup/tweeter/README.md

 1. Clone this repository onto your local device.
 2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
+3. Start the web server using the `npm start` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.
+5. Render sass files using the `npm run sass` command.

 ## Dependencies